LightBDD/LightBDD/README.md

 ## More information about LightBDD
 If you are interested about background of LightBDD creation or getting insight into what is driving it's evolution, please feel free to take a look at my [blog posts](https://woitech.eu/blog/category/lightbdd/).

+## Community Projects
+* [LightBdd.TabularAttributes](https://github.com/lemonlion/LightBdd.TabularAttributes) - Designed to be used with LightBdd Tabular Parameters to allow for specifying input and output data for tests via attributes, in a truth table format.